zbalkan/ClipboardMonitor/README.md

 -?, -h, /h, --help		Displays this message box.
 ```

+### WARNING
+ClipboardMonitor requires Administrator (`SeDebugPrivilege`) privileges as of latest release.

+In case of interruption, such as running `taskkill` command or killing the process using Task Manager, user will get a BSOD `CRITICAL_PROCESS_DIED`.

 ## Development
 ClipboardMonitor is built with .NET 6 and WPF.
-Therefore you need Visual Studio with .NET Desktop Development features for development.
+Therefore, you need Visual Studio with .NET Desktop Development features for development.